SargeyWargey/Homoothya/Story/Drafts/Chapter_19.md

 The officer said something in English.
 The scout with the knife answered.
 They were arguing about something.
 About me.

-Finally the officer made a gesture and the knife came away from my throat.
+Finally, the officer made a gesture, and the knife came away from my throat.

 But the scout still held me.
-Still waited for an answer.
+Still waiting for an answer.

 "Cave," I whispered in Yavapai.
-My voice so small I could barely hear it myself.
+My voice was so small I could barely hear it myself.
 Then, not knowing if they understood, I pointed.
 Toward where the canyon lay in the darkness.
-Toward where my father and mother and sisters slept, unaware.
+Toward where my father, mother, and sisters slept, unaware.

 Toward everyone I loved.